chrisdill/raylib-cs/README.md

 This is the prefered method to get started.

 ```
-dotnet add package Raylib-cs --version 4.2.0.2
+dotnet add package Raylib-cs --version 4.5.0
 ```

 [![NuGet](https://img.shields.io/nuget/dt/raylib-cs)](https://www.nuget.org/packages/Raylib-cs/)

 If you need to edit Raylib-cs source then you will need to add the bindings as a project (see below).

 If you are new to using NuGet (or you've forgotten) and are trying to run the above command in the command prompt, remember that you need to be *inside the intended project directory* (not just inside the solution directory) otherwise the command won't work.

 ## Installation - Manual

-1. Download/Clone this repo
+1. Download/clone the repo

 2. Add [Raylib-cs/Raylib-cs.csproj](Raylib-cs/Raylib-cs.csproj) to your project as an existing project.